-In a healthy thumb joint, a rubbery tissue known as cartilage covers the knobby ends of the bones that come together in the joint.
-The cartilage cushions the two bones.
+In a typical joint, rubbery cartilage covers the ends of opposing bones.
+The cartilage cushions the two bones,

 In people with thumb arthritis, the cartilage wears away.
-The two bones no longer have cushioning between them and rub together.
+Without this barrier between them, the two bones rub together.

-As the bones rub together, they create friction and damage the joint, causing pain and other symptoms.
+As the bones rub together, they create friction and damage the joint, causing pain, inflammation, and other symptoms.

-The first symptom of thumb arthritis is usually pain at the base of the thumb when a person grips or pinches an object.
-A person with thumb arthritis may also notice pain whenever they use their thumb to apply force.
+The first symptom of thumb arthritis is usually pain at the base of the thumb.
+It may occur when a person grips or pinches an object or uses the thumb to apply force.

 Other symptoms of thumb arthritis include: